zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-* We have improved the layout and display of the Alerts page.
-The new layout allows sorting & filtering alerts based on the severity, date or free text search.
+* We improved the layout and display of the Alerts page.
+The new layout allows sorting and filtering of alerts based on the severity and date together with a free text search.
-* Under the settings tab, the user can manage everything related to the alerts subscription in a single tab.
+* You can now manage everything related to the alerts subscription in a single tab.
 For more information, see [Alerts](/developerportal/operate/monitoring-application-health/).

 ### December 5, 2024